Simultaneous interpretation: History

-The Nuremberg Trials employed four official languages: English, French, German and Russian.
+The Nuremberg trials employed four official languages: English, French, German and Russian.
 It was feared that consecutive interpretation would slow down the proceedings significantly.
 This led to the introduction of an entirely new technique, extempore simultaneous interpretation.
 This technique of interpretation requires the interpreter to listen to a speaker in a source (or passive) language and orally translate that speech into another language in real-time, that is, simultaneously, through headsets and microphones.
 Interpreters were split into four sections, one for each official language, with three interpreters per section working from the other three languages into the fourth (their mother tongue).
-For instance, the English booth consisted of three interpreters, one working from German into English, one working from French, and one from Russian, etc. Defendants who did not speak any of the four official languages were provided with consecutive court interpreters.
+For instance, the English booth consisted of three interpreters, one working from German into English, one working from French, and one from Russian, etc. Witnesses who did not speak any of the four official languages were provided with consecutive court interpreters.
 Some of the languages heard over the course of the proceedings included Yiddish, Hungarian, Czech, Ukrainian, and Polish.

 Interpreters were recruited and examined by the respective countries in which the official languages were spoken: the United States, United Kingdom, France, the Soviet Union, Germany, Switzerland, and Austria, as well as in special cases Belgium and the Netherlands.
 Many were former translators, army personnel, and linguists, some were experienced consecutive interpreters, others were ordinary individuals and even recent secondary school-graduates who led international lives in multilingual environments.
 It was believed, that the qualities that made the best interpreters were a broad sense of culture, encyclopedic knowledge, inquisitiveness, as well as a naturally calm disposition.